Quickstart: Part 2: Configure the MedTech service for manual deployment using the Azure portal

 Set up the MedTech service configuration

-Start with these three steps to begin configuring the MedTech service so it will be ready to accept your tabbed configuration input:
+Start with these three steps to begin configuring the MedTech service:

-1. Start by going to the Health Data Services workspace you created in the manual deployment Prerequisites section.
-Select the Create MedTech service box.
+1. Start by going to your Azure Health Data services workspace and select the Create MedTech service box.

-2. This step will take you to the Add MedTech service button.
+2. This step takes you to the Add MedTech service button.
 Select the button.

-3. This step will take you to the Create MedTech service page.
+3. This step takes you to the Create MedTech service page.
 This page has five tabs you need to fill out:

 • Basics